coloursofnoise/Resources/Mapping/Custom-Tilesets.md

 ### Step 2

 Make a copy of a tileset template, then edit it with any image editor to make your tileset.
+If you want to create your own custom template, read [this page](#tileset-format-reference).

 #### Using the improved template by 0x0ade